Debbie fights Barbara

 biceps, then sneered, "Get lost Wonder Woman!"
 The raven-haired wrestler spun around and yelled, "Find another ride home, honey, or you'll get your ass kicked too!"

 I smiled.
-"Put your money where your mouth is, cunt,” I challenged, knowing the white jacket and black leather pants I was wearing concealed my physique.
+"Put your money where your mouth is, xxxxxxxxxx,” I challenged, knowing the white jacket and black leather pants I was wearing concealed my physique.
 "There's a ring right here!"
 Barbara looked at the crowd gathering around us, smiled with extreme cockiness, then replied, "I'm gonna hurt you, bitch!"
 She headed for the ring.

 We both stepped through the ropes and the crowd buzzed with excitement,